rozum-robotics/pulse-api/README.md

 ```

-**Note:** if you do not close session it will expire only after 60 seconds.
+**Note:** if you do not close session, it expires only after 60 seconds.

 [Back to the table of contents](#pulse-robot-python-api)